Learning Manifold Patch-Based Representations of Man-Made Shapes: Experimental Results

-In Figure~\ref{fig:comparison_atlasnet}, we compare our method to AtlasNet \cite{Groueix2018}.
-Since AtlasNet does not operate on sketch-based input, we retrain our model with the renderings used for AtlasNet.
-While our 3D reconstructions capture the same amount of detail, they do not suffer from the topological defects of AtlasNet's representation.
-In particular, AtlasNet's reconstruction contains many patch intersections as well as holes in the surface.
+In Fig.~\ref{fig:comparisons}d, we compare to AtlasNet \citep{Groueix2018}.
+We retrain our model with their renderings, using the 54-face sphere template.
+While our 3D reconstructions capture the same degree of detail, they do not suffer from topological defects.
+In particular, AtlasNet's surfaces contains many patch intersections and holes.
 Extracting a watertight mesh would require significant post-processing.
-Additionally, each patch in our representation is parameterized sparsely by control points on its boundary.
-This is in contrast to AtlasNet's patches, which come from a learned latent space and must be sampled using a deep decoder network.
+Additionally, each patch in our representation is parameterized sparsely by control points, in contrast to AtlasNet's patches, which must be sampled using a deep decoder network.

+In Pixel2Mesh, \citet{wang2018pixel2mesh} input an image and output a triangle mesh.
+We train our sphere template models on their data.
+While their meshes have 2466 vertices (\emph{7398 degrees of freedom}) we output 54 patches (\emph{816 degrees of freedom})---a more editable and interpretable representation.
+As shown in Fig.~\ref{fig:comparisons}e, the low dimensionality of our output is not at the expense of expressiveness.